cellannotation/cell-annotation-schema/user_stories.md

 1. As a participant in integration efforts, I want the full names of cell types to be used for clarity and to enable building consensus on cell type names.
    * Possible solutions: Mandate full names.
 But see CXG1; Include field for specifying full names, specifying that this must be filled in if an abbrevation is used for the primary annotation label.

 2. As a participant in integration efforts producing reference standards for cell type defintions, I want to link official names and synonyms to reference data (cell sets) and/or reference marker lists.

-3. As a participant in integration efforts I want mechanisms to standardise names and what they refer to (reference data, defining markers), external descriptions:
+4. As a participant in integration efforts I want mechanisms to standardise names and what they refer to reference data, defining markers), external descriptions.
     * Solution: Ontology annotation + abiltiy to refine ontologies to take into account the results of integration efforts.